 She was in such a tricky balance.
 She couldn’t score too well on next week’s test — that would put her in running for a career.
 And she couldn’t score too badly — or her father wouldn’t approve her marital alignment.
 She had to score just well enough to encourage him to give her a nice life.
 And not a tick better.

-And so, she had to practice, tonight, keeping her mind from seeing anything important.
-The CAT next week was all about seeing and visualizing — all types of sight were important to TaRAM.
-She had to keep from being accurate in colors, shapes, sizes, microscopic and macroscopic vision.
+And so, she had to practice, tonight, keeping her mind from seeing anything important, anything TaRAM would find interesting.
+She had to keep her inner vision blurred, inaccurate in colors, shapes, sizes, microscopic and macroscopic vision.
 And she had to be especially careful about not letting anyone know that she could see things that weren’t actually there.

 It was harder than ever, though, with so much to think about from the day.

 Marcus staring down at her, skepticism stamping his face.